hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 The limitations are a maximum of 5 jobs (running and/or waiting) in queue, only up to 3 running jobs and all running jobs may only allocate a total of 8 CPU cores combined.
-The CPUs are oversubscribed by a factor 4, which may lead to slower then expected run times when the usage is high.
+The CPUs are oversubscribed by a factor 4, which may lead to slower than expected run times when the usage is high.

 Technical details of debug/interactive partitions